 - Multicam and Shopsabre have also fallen off in popularity among the more pro models.

 It will be interesting to see the changes the next time we survey.
-The market is definitely extremely fragmented, and there are major new players entering.
-Tormach, for example, has just launched 2 new CNC Routers, and their 24R is already starting to show on the survey.
+The market is definitely extremely fragmented, and there are major new players emerging.
+At the same time Tormach, for example, has disappeared from this year’s results despite having made a very decent showing in 2020.

 CNC Router Features